-1. Faults are penalised in penalty points or by elimination according to the tables set of out below.
+1. Faults are penalised in penalty points or by elimination according to the tables set of out below

-Obstacle knocked down while jumping4 penalties • One or more feet in the Water Jump or any imprint of the foot or the shoe on the lath defining its limits on the landing side 4 penalties • First disobedience • Second disobedience Disobedience with knockdown or displacing of obstacle - Time Correction Second disobedience in horse competitions 1.30m and above Third disobedience or other infringement laid down under Article 241 Elimination • First fall of horse or competitor in all competitionsElimination Exceeding the time allowed in the first and second rounds and jump-offs not against the clock 1 penalty point for every four seconds commenced for each second or commenced fraction of second
+Obstacle knocked down while jumping .4 penalties • One or more feet in the Water Jump or any imprint of the shoe on the lath defining its limits on the landing side First disobedience .4 penalties Second disobedience .
+8 penalties Disobedience with knockdown or displacing of obstacle - Time Correction 6 seconds Second disobedience in horse competitions 1.30m and above 1 Third disobedience or other infringement laid down under Article 241 .Elimination • First fall of horse or competitor in all competitions .
+Elimination Exceeding the time allowed in the first and second rounds and jump-offs not against the clock 1 pen alty point for every four seconds commenced

-• Exceeding the time allowed in the jump-off against the clock 1 penalty
+Exceeding the time allowed in the jump-off against the clock 1 penalty for each second or commenced fraction of second